 Some of these new builds are just shy of a million Euros, but despite them offering picture-perfect views of Valletta, they all look the same on the ground.
 It’s almost like we’ve given up on creating something magical of our own.

 Across the bay in the romantic fortress, where Jesus, Mary and Queen Victoria lay encrusted in honeycomb lime, there is a far greater concentration of religion and art – not to mention imperial military might.
 I go for daily walks along the moon-cracked shore just so that I can take in the skyline.
 It’s astonishing something so beautiful has survived the torments of time.

 Only then do I forget where I’m from – and you need to forget.

-Arriving in a misty haze at Pisa international, I took my coach seat and felt a renewed love for nature.
+Arriving in a misty haze at Pisa Airport, I took my coach seat and felt a renewed love for nature.
 With steam rolling off the fields, I remembered being driven around Aberdeenshire as a child, watching herons and buzzards roam in a far harsher playground.
 Simple moments stirs memories as fresh as the soil.
 An earthly reminder of who you used to be and what you have become.

 Florence marked a departure point for me last year.
 I gave up everything and nothing to live here last October.
 It’s an uneasy feeling to leave home without a key.
 Unsure of who you might meet or anyone at all.
 It’s a weightless feeling I guess – you are finally free of routine.